 Queen’s Park, Shepherd’s Bush, Holland Park, High Street Kensington, Bayswater and Paddington will be open—but may be busier than usual.

-It’s also worth noting that if a station is too crowded, you might not be able to touch out on your Oyster card or contactless—but your fare should be auto-corrected after, you can claim a refund if not.
+It’s also worth noting that if a station is too crowded, you might not be able to touch out on your Oyster card or contactless, but your fare should be auto-corrected afterwards or you can claim a refund.

 What can I bring to Carnival?

-Avoid large backpacks, they get in the way and unfortunately make for a pick-pocketing risk.
-Be as hands-free as you can, money and phones in pockets or money belts, small bags etc. Take plenty of cash, apart from the refreshments you’ll want to buy—you may need to barter with a friendly local for the use of their bathroom as portaloo queues can take a long time.
-You can bring your own food and drinks—just no glass!
+Avoid large backpacks; they get in the way and will hamper you getting through the crowds (as well as making you very unpopular).
+Be as hands-free as you can: carry money and phones in pockets (ideally ones you can fasten) or money belts, small bags etc. Take plenty of cash – apart from the refreshments you’ll want to buy, you may need to barter with a friendly local for the use of their bathroom as portaloo queues can take a long time.
+You can bring your own food and drinks — just no glass – but there are over 300 food stalls to choose from, and nothing says Notting Hill Carnival like some expertly cooked jerk chicken.

 What should I wear to Notting Hill Carnival?

 You can leave the spangly carnival costumes to the parade or ‘Mas bands’ (as in masquerade).
-But consider glitter, face paint, colourful clothes, whistles and footwear that you don’t mind getting beer spilt on.
-Breathable fabrics are always a bonus—it’s going to be a sweaty time all round.
+But consider glitter, face paint, colourful clothes, whistles and comfortable footwear that you don’t mind getting beer spilt on.
+Cool natural fabrics are always a bonus – it’s going to get sweaty.

 The party vibes continue both in west London and beyond.
-The official Carnival after-party kicks off from 10 pm at Ministry of Sound in Elephant & Castle and goes till 6 am!
-If you’re not a 24-hour party person, there a number of smaller events around town.
+The official Carnival after party kicks off from 10 pm at Ministry of Sound in Elephant & Castle and goes till 6 am, but there will be a huge range of events at bars and clubs around the area.

 Notting Hill Carnival history

 The streets of the west London borough of Kensington and Chelsea have been hosting an annual street festival since 1966 when it was known as The Notting Hill Street Festival, founded by local activist Rhuane Laslett-O’Brien, to promote cultural diversity in the area.
 The event evolved into Notting Hill Carnival and has been led by the British West Indian community since 1976.
-It’s always on during the August bank holiday weekend (Sunday and Monday—August 27-29, 2022), with a massive parade, live music including reggae, dub and salsa, as well as 37 static sound systems and steel bands.
-Plus lots of Caribbean food, hot and cold drinks, rum and beer.
+It’s always on during the August bank holiday weekend (Sunday and Monday), with a massive parade, live music including reggae, dub and salsa, as well as over 30 static sound systems and steel bands plus lots of Caribbean food, hot and cold drinks, rum and beer.

-There’s also a Saturday carnival warm-up with a competitive steel band event called Panorama at Emslie Horniman Pleasance Park from 6 pm 10 pm.
+There’s also a Saturday carnival warm-up with a competitive steel band event called Panorama at Emslie Horniman Pleasance Park from 4pm-midnight.

 Anything else to know?